aspose-cells/Aspose.Cells-Doc-md/net/release-notes/release-notes-2021/aspose-cells-for-net-21-5-release-notes/_index.md

 ### **Adds GridCells.DeleteRange() method.**

-Deletes?a range with shift option.
+Deletes a range with shift option.